Reviews You Can Rely On

 Weight and Packability

 This system is quite packable for backpacking and hiking adventures.
-We used it while backpacking three days into the Gunnison Gorge in Colorado as a back-up group filter.
-It doesn't weigh much, and all the components fit into all the nooks and crannies of your backpack.
+We used it as a backup group filter while backpacking three days into the Gunnison Gorge in Colorado.
+It doesn't weigh much, and all the components can easily fit into the nooks and crannies of your backpack.

-There is a choice associated with what parts you bring with you on your adventures.
-The Squeeze comes equipped with a mesh bag, a filter, extra O-ring, syringe for backflushing, a straw, straw adapter, and a few extra bags.
+There is a certain amount of freedom in choosing which parts you bring with you on your adventures.
+The Squeeze comes equipped with a mesh bag, filter, extra O-ring, a syringe for backflushing, a straw, straw adapter, and a few extra bags.
 On a regular backpacking trip, we'd recommend bringing all the parts, including the extras.
-You can omit the straw if you know you won't use it.
-Altogether, all parts of the system are about the size of a big salami sandwich, when loaded into the mesh bag.
-Given the durability issues of the bags, we'd recommend bringing a plastic water bottle in addition to a bag or two on longer adventures.
+You can omit the straw if you know you won't use it, but all parts of the system are about the size of a big salami sandwich when loaded into the mesh bag.
+Given the durability issues of the bags, we'd recommend bringing a plastic water bottle and a bag or two on longer adventures.
 Altogether, this weighs about 5.7 oz.

-sawyer squeeze backpacking water filter review - the weight of the set-up with the basics you'd need on the trail...
+sawyer squeeze - the weight of the set-up with the basics you'd need on the trail...

 The weight of the set-up with the basics you'd need on the trail.
 Two bags (one as a back-up), a syringe, and filter.